 "If you have a source of fresh, clean perilla leaves, you can use the method of pounding and applying perilla leaves to whiten and brighten your skin," Dr. Duc shared.

-Dr. Duc noted that according to traditional medicine, people with yin deficiency and internal heat should not use perilla leaves; people who sweat a lot or people who do not have an external cold should also not use it.
+Dr. Duc noted that according to traditional medicine, people with yin deficiency and internal heat should not use perilla leaves; people who sweat a lot or people who do not have an exogenous cold should also not use it.

-For those who use perilla seeds, you can crush the seeds and rub them on your arms.
+For those who use perilla seeds, you can crush the seeds and rub them on your arm.
 If after 5-10 minutes there is no rash or allergic reaction, you can use it normally.
 This is a note for those with allergies.
 Normally, it is not necessary because this clinical report is rare and not common.

 Source link